 - What is the older person’s body mass index (BMI)?
 A BMI of 18.5 or lower can suggest that the person is not eating enough, while a BMI of 30 or higher can signify obesity.

-If you determine through answering these questions that an older loved one might be experiencing problems with nutrition, it’s a good idea to consult with his or her doctor.
+If you determine through answering these questions that an older loved one might be experiencing problems with senior nutrition, it’s a good idea to consult with his or her doctor.
 San Diego Home Caregivers can also help improve health and wellbeing for older adults through services like:

 - Food preparation